lotusatease/ifosslawbook/README.md

 > and work from there

-## Some useful commands to generata Markdown:
+## Some useful commands to generate Markdown:

 **Requires ASCIIDOC**